pagkly/Zed/Investopedia4/What is Engel's Law.md

 ## Example

-For example, a family that spends 25% of their income on food at an income level of $50,000 will pay $12,500 on food.
+For example, a family that spends 25% of their income on food at an income level of $50,000 [[Will|will]] pay $12,500 on food.
 If their income increases to $100,000, it is not likely that they will spend $25,000 (25%) on food, but will spend a lesser percentage while increasing spending in other areas.